My Living Doll: Home media

 On March 20, 2012, MPI Home Video released My Living Doll—The Official Collection, Volume 1 on DVD in Region 1.
 The 2-disc set features 11 episodes of the series.
 The episodes featured on the DVD collection were created from 16mm prints of the show held by collectors, as the one known set of original 35mm negatives were destroyed in the 1994 Northridge earthquake.
-It is unknown if the remaining 15 episodes exist.

 In popular culture

 According to The Random House Historical Dictionary of American Slang, My Living Doll is the source of the science fiction phrase "Does not compute" in popular culture.

 My Living Doll producer Howard Leeds went on to create Small Wonder, a 1980s sitcom featuring a young girl robot named Vicki.
 He also employed composer George Greeley, who wrote the music for My Living Doll.

 Leeds, when in the employ of Reg Grundy Productions Australia producing Chopper Squad, proposed and produced a new My Living Doll presentation pilot, "Billion Dollar Baby", using an all-Australian cast.

-In Star Trek: Voyager, the character Seven of Nine is named after Rhoda, Robot AF709.

-According to IMDB, the Gilligan's Island episode title "Gilligan's Living Doll" is a reference to this series because the creator who was previously the story editor for My Favorite Martian was offered a stake in Doll to remain with Martian; he turned this down to begin work on Gilligan.

 In 2018, Jack Chertok Television Productions producer Peter Greenwood apparently had posts on his LinkedIn account stating that he had begun active development of a new My Living Doll limited series; his account also featured a bound set of the original series scripts as part of the post.
 The posts may also have stated that the reboot "would be more in tune with present-day morals and would change a great deal of the format to highlight the character, based on the current need for positive, intelligent and meaningful female role models."

+It has been speculated that the Star Trek: Voyager character Seven of Nine's name is a homage to Rhoda's original designation as AF 709.